muazhari/semantic-search/README.md

 ## Installation

 1. Get your ngrok Authentication Token.
-2. Deploy/create cell based on below Jupyter Notebook script in Google Colab or other alternatives.
+2. Create cell based on below Jupyter Notebook script in Google Colab or other alternatives.

 ```python
 #@title Context Search App